Computational Biology Program

 Sample Course Sequence

 The following is an example four-year course sequence for computational biology majors, assuming the student has credit for one semester of calculus.
 Note that our suggested courses during the first year fall are aligned with the sample course sequence for Computer Science majors.
-All students interested in computational biology should take 03-151 (Honors Modern Biology) in their first fall and 02-251 (Great Ideas in Computational Biology) in their first spring.
+All students interested in computational biology should take 03-121 (Modern Biology) or 03-151 (Honors Modern Biology) in their first fall and 02-180 (Great Ideas in Computational Biology I) and 02-181 (Great Ideas in Computational Biology II) in their first spring.

 Some suggestions listed below are quite flexible.
 For example, physics and chemistry can be taken at any point in the student's first three semesters, and some of the computer science courses below can be replaced by other courses within the School of Computer Science, depending on a student’s individual interests.